nus-cs2103-AY2223S1/tp/docs/_ug/QuickstartGuide.md

 ### Command Format

-You will encounter FoodRem commands throughout this User Guide.
+You will encounter FoodRem [[commands:command]] throughout this User Guide.
 Before you delve into the different commands in [Commands](#commands), let’s learn what a command consists of.

 Here is an example: